THERE IS DEEP MAGIC IN SHOWING UP FIERCELY, JOYFULLY ALIVE.

-An Unbound Woman is a woman who is free.
+A Joyful Human is a human who is free.

-She is connected to her body, her energy, her soul, and her place in the world.
+They are connected to their body, their energy, their soul, and their place in the world.

-She is nourished and full, and knows how to get her needs met.
+They are nourished and full, and know how to get their needs met.

-She is sovereign in her life and in her power- fully independent and self-sufficient, with a deep capacity for connection, creativity, and celebration in all areas of her life.
+They are sovereign in their life and in their power, with a deep capacity for connection, creativity, and celebration in all areas of their life.